phetsims/phet-info/doc/coding-conventions.md

 }
 ```

-**Pattern 1**: This pattern uses 2 references to the same Property instance.
-The public reference is read-only for getting the value.
+**Pattern 1**: This pattern uses two fields that are references to the same Property instance.
+The `public` reference is read-only for getting the value.
-The private reference is for setting and resetting the instance internal to the class.
-The convention is for the private field
+The `private` reference is for setting and resetting the instance internal to the class.
+Use `protected` here if it is appropriate for subclasses to
-name to begin with an underscore (`_positionProperty`).
+modify the Property.
+The convention is for the private/protected field name to begin with an underscore (`_positionProperty`).

 ```ts
 class MyClass {